 Opiates are a powerful type of drug that can cause physical dependence.
 The effects of withdrawal from opiates can be so severe that many people relapse and return to using them.
 This article will discuss how long it takes for withdrawal from opiates to start, what the symptoms of opiate withdrawal are, and how to manage or avoid withdrawal.
 With this information, you can understand what to expect and make an informed decision about how to approach your opiate use.

-How Long Before Withdrawal Starts From Opiates?
+- How Long Does It Take to Feel Withdrawal From Opiates?

 Timeline of Withdrawal Symptoms After Quitting Opiates